 Pamukkale is a natural wonder located in southwestern Turkey, famous for its thermal pools and white terraces.
 In Civilization 6: Gathering Storm, Pamukkale provides a range of bonuses and effects that can help players in their pursuit of various victory conditions.

-- Players should also consider building an Entertainment Complex near it to gain an additional Amenity.
+2. Entertainment Complex: Consider constructing an Entertainment Complex near Pamukkale to gain an extra Amenity.

-- However, its fresh water and beauty can be useful for any civilization, regardless of their victory condition.
+3. Victory conditions: Pamukkale is particularly valuable for cultural and religious civilizations due to its adjacency bonuses and Amenity boost.
+However, its fresh water and beauty can benefit any civilization, regardless of their victory condition.

 Pamukkale is a natural wonder that provides a range of benefits to players in Civilization 6.
 Its Amenity bonus, adjacency bonuses, and freshwater make it a valuable addition to any city.